Blood Tests That Help Diagnose Joint Disease | Arthritis Blood Tests in Delhi

 Measuring uric acid levels helps doctors guide treatment and dietary management for gout patients.

-ANA (Antinuclear Antibody Test)
+🩸 ANA (Antinuclear Antibody)

 The ANA test is used to detect autoimmune diseases such as lupus, autoimmune arthritis, and connective tissue disorders.

-A positive ANA result does not always confirm lupus but indicates that the immune system may be attacking the body’s own tissues.
+A positive ANA result does not always confirm lupus but indicates that the immune system may be attacking the body's own tissues.
+Additional blood tests are usually required to confirm the diagnosis.

-A Complete Blood Count (CBC) provides important information about a patient’s overall health and immune system.
+A Complete Blood Count (CBC) provides important information about a patient's overall health and immune system.
+It helps doctors detect:

 • Anemia associated with chronic disease